-From the Cornubian Arts and Science Trust (CAST) to Falmouth’s Independent arts centre the Poly, the Kneehigh Asylum to the Tate Museum, and a plethora of artist and maker studios dotted about Cornwall’s coastline and countryside, our county boasts and thriving and supportive creative community.
+From the Cornubian Arts and Science Trust (CAST) to Falmouth’s Independent arts centre the Poly, the Tate St Ives to live music venue The Cornish Bank, and a plethora of artist and maker studios dotted about Cornwall’s coastline and countryside, our county boasts a thriving and supportive creative community.

 Museums & galleries

 For centuries, artists from all over the world have found their muse in Cornwall, so it’s no surprise there are so many galleries and museums around.
 Step into The Exchange, CAST, the Tate St Ives or Falmouth's Morgan Gallery and you’ll be met by the work of internationally acclaimed and exciting new artists.

 If you’re interested in finding out about the history of Cornwall’s coastlines and its people, you can explore the National Maritime Museum, Leach Pottery and the Barbara Hepworth Museum.
 And if you’d like to meet local makers, make sure you’re around for the county-wide Open Studios events in May.

 Theatre, dance, music, comedy and performance are all regular fixtures in Cornwall's events calendar.
 Our own on-campus performance venue at AMATA hosts a year-round public calendar of events, including national and international artists, while the Poly offers an exciting and eclectic programme.

 Whether it’s The Cornish Bank in Falmouth, the Hall for Cornwall in nearby Truro, or the stunning open air theatre, The Minack, you’re never far from an inspiring performance.
 In fact, you can find a year-round programme of performances at our very own AMATA on Penryn Campus.